-This Handbook may not contain all the information you will need during your employment.
+This handbook may not contain all the information you will need during your employment.
 As such, you may receive additional information and instructions from the University.
-If you have any questions regarding this Handbook or any University policies, please direct your concerns to your supervisor or if he/she/they is not available, Human Resources.
+If you have any questions regarding this handbook or any University policies, please direct your concerns to your supervisor or if they are not available.
+Human Resources.